yath/tpm171e/README.md

 The `b.sv` command is apparently meant to detect this based on some external trigger, but `b.scm 0` (set cli mode?) lets us handily switch to supervisor mode and `b.scm 2` back.
-See `_arDefaultCmdTbl` in `dtv_driver.ko` for all commands - I couldn’t find any interesting.
+See `_arDefaultCmdTbl` in `dtv_driver.ko` for all commands - I couldn’t find any interesting hidden ones (`//` for line comment is one).

 Generally, the _something_.q commands seem to query only and are probably harmless.
 `.d_on`, `.d_off` and `.d_l` set/show debug/log levels.